 A lot of people have heard of Git, but have never actually used it before.
 It can be an intimidating subject, and especially challenging for those who don’t have experience with the command line.
 It becomes more important to think about how to keep track of all the changes we make in our code as projects become more complicated, when we collaborate with other developers, or when we just want to know what’s been worked on or fixed in a project.

 Git has a lot of magical powers, and admittedly, in every course I’ve ever taken on Git I always learn something new, because there are so many ways of using Git.
 This is because Git is vast – there’s so much to learn that it can be hard to know where to start.
-My intention with this series of articles is to help you understand what Git is, how to use it, and what that workflow can look like when working with Shopify themes.
+My intention with this guide is to help you understand what Git is, how to use it, and what that workflow can look like when working with Shopify themes.

-So...what the heck is Git and why is it useful?
+So... what the heck is Git and why is it useful?

 Git is a distributed version control system.
 What this means is that Git helps you track changes to your code and collaborate with other developers.
 Version control helps to keep track of every change to your code in a special kind of database, helping to ensure your changes are tracked to avoid terrible things from happening 🙈.
 For example, if a mistake is made, developers can turn back time and compare earlier versions of the code to help fix the mistake, while minimizing the effect on other team members.

-It’s also great for collaboration — in the part two of this series we’ll discuss Git branches and what that means for collaboration.
+It’s also great for collaboration — in the chapter two of this series we’ll discuss Git branches and what that means for collaboration.
 However, it’s important to note that using Git in your development workflow enables you to compare changes between different versions of the same code, as well as combine code changes between team members, and choose what to keep and what to discard if there are conflicts.

 Common terminology 🤓